Home » Budget & Finance

 The Business Office, under the supervision of the Assistant Superintendent for Business, is responsible for accounting, auditing, benefits coordination, capital projects coordination, contract negotiations, facility use coordination, the district census, payroll, purchasing, records management and safety planning.

-• Tax Levy Increase: 1% tax levy increase for next year – below the district’s legal limit of 2.8% as defined by New York’s tax levy cap legislation.
+Tax Levy Increase: 2 percent tax levy increase for the 2024-25 year – below the district’s legal limit of 5.5 percent as defined by New York’s tax levy cap legislation.

 Budget development process